 - A complete set of architectural drawings (floor plans, sections, elevations and site plan).

-There are, of course, a number of different times when you will have to have Sound Insulation Testing as well, although the requirement for this will usually be specified by the local authority.
+There are a number of different times when you will have to have Sound Insulation Testing as well, although the requirement for this will usually be specified by the local authority.
 If you are still unsure as to whether you need a Sound Insulation Test, please contact us and we will advise accordingly.

-Sound Insulation Testing is a somewhat confusing topic for those not educated in it, so we have created a comprehensive Q & A section for you.
-It is all part of our commitment to great customer service, as we want you to understand everything about the subject before you hire us to complete the job.
+Sound Insulation Testing is a confusing topic for many, so we have created a comprehensive Q & A section for you.
+We want you to understand everything about the subject before you hire us to complete the job.

 How Does Sound Insulation Testing Work?

 When we carry out a Sound Insulation Test, there are a couple of different methods that we use.
 Both of these are effective at determining the level of sound insulation in a property.
 These methods are:

 - Airborne Sound Insulation Test – This involves using a loudspeaker and amplifier to create a number of different frequencies.
 The amount of decibels is recorded in the room containing the loudspeaker, as well as in an adjoining room.
 By doing this, the exact amount of noise transmitted to the next room through party walls can be measured.